 SEO

 Despite significant mid-project scope changes, the website launched with a modern, user-friendly design that aligned with the client’s evolving goals.
-My role extended beyond development into UX leadership, mentorship, and advocacy for best practices—ensuring a stable, scalable solution to meet the firm’s present and future needs.
+My role extended into UX leadership, mentorship, and advocacy for best practices—ensuring a stable, scalable solution to meet the firm’s present and future needs.

 Working long hours under pressure taught me resilience and effective prioritization, balancing client satisfaction with project feasibility.